Bike share

 Credit - NSW Office of Local Government.
 Click to enlarge.

-Deployment: Typically, share bike companies will neatly place their bikes on the footpath in an unobtrusive location at an angle to the kerb, sometimes this will be in groups depending upon how many bikes are used from that location.
+Deployment: Typically, share bike companies will neatly place their bikes on the footpath in an unobtrusive location at an angle to the kerb, often in a group.
 The bike companies have determined their locations for deployment.
 Waverley Council is investigating the formalisation of share bike hubs in high use areas.

 Need assistance?

-Lodge of a Request.
-If you’d prefer call or visit a Customer Service Centre, contact us.
+Lodge a request.
+If you’d prefer to speak to someone or visit a Customer Service Centre, contact us.

 Quick links